-Vocabulary Word Definition Intersection A location where several travel paths cross.
-Intersection Approach The portion of a roadway intended for use by vehicular or pedestrian traffic approaching an intersection.
-Intersections typically have three or four approaches.
-Traffic signal Electrically operated traffic control device that provides allows roadway users to advance their travels by giving each approach and movement the opportunity to move.
-Conflict An event involving two or more moving vehicles approaching each other in a traffic flow situation in such a way that a collision would ensue unless at least one of the vehicles performs an emergency maneuver.
-Cycle Length The length of time that it takes a signal to complete one cycle (from the beginning of approach 1's green indication to the beginning of approach 1's next green indication).
-Phase Amount of time a signal indicates a certain color (red, yellow, or green) Pre-timed signal A traffic signal that has fixed, pre-determined phase and cycle lengths that are not dependent on the number of vehicles or pedestrians present.
-Semi-actuated Signal A traffic signal that uses vehicle or pedestrian detectors on one or two approaches to activate a particular phase only when vehicles or pedestrians are present or to extend green phase time based on the amount of traffic that is traveling through the intersection.
+- Phase Amount of time a signal indicates a certain color (red, yellow, or green) Pre-timed signal A traffic signal that has fixed, pre-determined phase and cycle lengths that are not dependent on the number of vehicles or pedestrians present.
+Semi-actuated A traffic signal that uses vehicle or pedestrian detectors on one or two Signal approaches to activate a particular phase only when vehicles or pedestrians are present or to extend green phase time based on the amount of traffic that is traveling through the intersection.
 Actuated Signal A traffic signal that uses vehicle or pedestrian detectors to activate a particular phase only when vehicles or pedestrians are present or to extend green phase time based on the amount of traffic that is traveling through the intersection.
-Intelligent Advanced technologies that transportation engineers use to improve Transportation Systems transportation safety and traffic flow.
-In this module, actuated or semi-actuated traffic signals represent one form of intelligent transportation systems.
-Traffic Signal Controller A roadside device that alternates service between conflicting traffic movements.
+Intelligent Advanced technologies that transportation engineers use to improve Transportation transportation safety and traffic flow.
+In this module, actuated or semi- Systems actuated traffic signals represent one form of intelligent transportation systems.
+Traffic Signal A roadside device that alternates service between conflicting traffic Controller movements.
 This device is frequently housed inside a big metal box right next to an intersection.
 It allows traffic engineers to manually reprogram a signalized intersection.
-Coordinated Signal Systems traffic along the main road.
+Coordinated Signal A series of signalized intersections that work together to maximize the flow of Systems traffic along the main road.
 Coordinated signal systems frequently allocate green indications in a manner that minimizes the number of stops and the amount of time that vehicles on the main road have to wait for a signal to display a green indication.
-Urban A highly populated area that is frequently used to describe cities with lots of man- made buildings and infrastructure.
+Urban A highly populated area that is frequently used to describe cities with lots of man-made buildings and infrastructure.
 This is the opposite of a rural location (see definition below).
 Rural A sparsely populated area that may be described as farmland or forests.
 This is the opposite of an urban location (see definition above).
 Traffic Delay Traffic delay is the additional time traffic congestion adds to a normal trip.
-Peak versus Off- Peak Times A peak time is a time period in which traffic is the heaviest and the most congestion occurs (example, during rush hours, 7-9am and 5-7pm).
+Peak versus Off- A peak time is a time period in which traffic is the heaviest and the most Peak Times congestion occurs (example, during rush hours, 7-9am and 5-7pm).
 Off-peak times are all hours that are not considered peak hours (example, late at night, 12-4am.

 Traffic Volumes Traffic volumes are the amounts of cars that travel on a roadway during a specific period of time.
 Turning Movement Counts Turning movement counts are used to measure the movement of vehicles through an intersection by counting the number of vehicles that turn left, turn right, or continue straight.
 Major Roadway Describes the main roadway that travels through an intersection.
 It is a roadway that is frequently traveled, servicing many vehicles at a time.
 Minor Roadway Describes the lower-volume roadway that travels through an intersection.
 It is a roadway that is frequently traveled, servicing fewer vehicles at a time.
 A minor roadway often refers to a side street instead of a main road.